psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 # 3rd-party Mods

-**ALERT:** It is likely FDev Update 14 broke all the 3PMs, as 90% of the shaders broke in the base mod.
-Please wait until they are updated, thanks

 3rd-party mods (3PMs) for Odyssey are optional extra mods.
 You must have EDHM for Odyssey installed prior to installing 3PMs.

 Current 3PMs available: